Nopius/pmap-dump/README.md

 # pmap-dump

-Utility to dump running process memory by virtual addresses into files
+Utility to dump running process memory by virtual addresses into files.

+It's merely the same as:

+> gdb -pid [pid]

+>  dump memory pmem-pid.hex 0x00007f8b00000000 0x00007f8b00000000+65512

+but without gdb and without stopping process (though possibly inconsistent)

 ## HOW TO BUILD